brdoney/brdoney.github.io/_docs/java/5-printing++/a-little-spice-in-printing.md

     int myNumber = 6;
     System.out.println("My favorite number is " + myNumber);
     System.out.println("Is your favorite number " + myNumber + "?");
-    String favoriteNumString = "I can say that my favourite number is " + myNumber + "in variables too!";
+    String favoriteNumString = "I can say that my favorite number is " + myNumber + "in variables too!";
   }
 }
 ```